evinstlaurent/computational-art-spring2024/assignments/final/readme.md

 # CSC-496 Final Project
----

 ## Title
-The title of mu final is **Crabby's Beach Bonanza**.
+The title of my final is **Crabby's Beach Bonanza**.
 I went with your advice to think of the project as a game, and made a game.

 ## Link
 [Link to Crabby's](evinstlaurent.github.io/computational-art-spring2024/assignments/final)